RajatSvN/XMeme_App/README.md

  * [MongoDB] - General purpose, document based NoSQL Database
  * [Swagger] - Document your Rest APIs seamlessly with Swagger Docs

+ # Tools

+ These tools came in very handy while developing the application

+ * [Postman] - Industry standard for everything to do with APIs
+ * [Robo 3T] - GUI to connect to MongoDB database, formerly Robomongo

  # Installation on AWS EC2 Ubuntu 18.04 x86

 - Deploy an AWS EC2 Ubuntu 18.04 x86 VM from AWS Console